-The Policy is reviewed regularly, to ensure that it complies with the principles of good risk management and reward governance, taking into account regulatory requirements and the nature of the business.
+The policy is reviewed regularly, to ensure that it complies with the principles of good risk management and reward governance, taking into account regulatory requirements and the nature of the business.

-B.1.5 Performance Criteria
+B.1.5 Variable remuneration performance criteria

 Incentive plans encourage performance in line with the business strategy and within the Company's risk appetite and take into account material risk factors and the Company's ability to maintain an adequate capital base.